Edinburgh-Genome-Foundry/Examples/SeqDistance/README.md

     |||
     HGD

-The module contains penalty values for the PAM250 scoring matrix and can generate a substitution matrix for any scoring matrix from a csv file.
+The module contains a function to generate a substitution matrix for any scoring table from a csv file.

 ## Usage